ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

 {: faq}

 If you're changing the same piece of state at a rate of once per second or more, consider making your documents immutable.
-This practice significantly decreases the chance that you create conflicted documents.
+This practice significantly lowers the chance that you create conflicted documents.

 Conversely, if you're updating a specific document less than once every ten seconds, an